Special Report: Is Christmas a Christian Holiday?

 On the other hand, Ecclesiates 7:1 tells us: “A good name is better than precious ointment; and the day of death than the day of one’s birth.”

 It is also clear that Jesus wasn’t born on December 25th.
 It gets COLD in the hills of Jerusalem in December.
-Sometimes, it snows.
+(Jerusalem is forecast to have a White Christmas this year).
 Even during a mild winter, December is the middle of the rainy season.

 Shepherds corraled their flocks from October to April.
 They weren’t grazing in the fields, and the shepherds wouldn’t have been out there with them at night in December.

 But Luke tells us “And there were in the same country shepherds abiding in the field, keeping watch over their flock by night . . .”
 (Luke 2:8)

 Joseph and Mary were called to Bethlehem by order of Caesar to be taxed and for the census.